Twin Rinks Skating School

 - Jacket, fleece, sweater, sweatshirt, and/or long sleeve shirt.
 Skaters can always remove layers during class time.

 Check out Wesco Sports Center at Twin Rinks for a great selection of recreational, hockey, and figure skating equipment and apparel.

 - Arrive 30 minutes early on your very first day to settle into your space and navigate our registration table, skate rental counter, etc.

 - Check-in at the Learn to skate table at the front entrance to receive your name badge for class.

-- Pick up skates at Skate counter, just right of the main entrance.
+- Pick up skates at the skate counter, just right off the main entrance.

 - Head to the rink & find your coaches.
 High-fives are always encouraged!

-- Twin Rinks reserves the right to reschedule, change or cancel classes due to unforeseen circumstances.
+- Twin Rinks reserves the right to combine classes, reschedule, change, or cancel classes due to unforeseen circumstances.

 - After we register you with Learn to Skate USA, you will receive a sticker book in the mail that guides you through all the skills and levels your skater will be learning so you can engage in conversation with your skater and ask them about the skills they worked on in class each week